sacredgeo/null-image-effects/README.md

 # null-image-effects
-This is a program containing blocks for basic image manipulation
+This is a program for Null containing blocks for basic image manipulation.
+Check out Null here: https://github.com/matt-way/0x00

 ## Included blocks
 - image-loader